mzywj2/Thesis-Project/README.md

 #### 1: HiFi Assembly of the C.Officinalis WITHOUT the --primary flag:
 * ##### COFF001.asm.bp.hap1.p_ctg.gfa ->
-This file contains the phased contig graph for haplotype 1
+This file contains the partially phased contig graph for haplotype 1
-* ##### COFF001.asm.bp.hap2.p_ctg.gfa -> This file contains the phased contig graph for haplotype 2
+* ##### COFF001.asm.bp.hap2.p_ctg.gfa ->
+This file contains the partially phased contig graph for haplotype 2
-* ##### COFF001.asm.bp.p_ctg.gfa -> This file contains the primary assembly graph
+* ##### COFF001.asm.bp.p_ctg.gfa ->
+This file contains the primary assembly graph

 #### 2: HiFi Assembly of the C.Officinalis WITH the --primary flag:
-* COFF001.asm.p_utg.gfa -> This file contains the unitig graph.
+* ##### COFF001.asm.p_utg.gfa ->
+This file contains the unitig graph.
 Unitigs are shorter sequence units assembled before scaffolding into contigs
-* COFF001.asm.p_ctg.gfa -> This file contains the primary contig graph.
+* ##### COFF001.asm.p_ctg.gfa ->
+This file contains the primary contig graph.
 These are more contiguous sequences assembled from unitigs as it it includes an extra joining step to merge the two haplotypes.
-* COFF001.asm.a_ctg.gfa -> This file contains the alternate contig graph.
+* ##### COFF001.asm.a_ctg.gfa ->
+This file contains the alternate contig graph.
 This assembly consists of all contigs that are discarded in primary contig graph.

 #### These GFA files were converted to FASTA format for downstream analysis:
 `awk '/^S/{print ">"$2;print $3}' input.gfa  > output.fa`